allankoechke/mantisbase/README.md

 ---

 ## 🚀 Getting Started
-There are three ways to get started with Mantis.
+There are four ways to get started with MantisBase:
 1. Using pre-built binaries
 2. Building from source
 3. Embedding in another project
 4. Running in a docker container

-For any option taken, Mantis provides:
+For any option taken, MantisBase provides:
 - An Admin dashboard exposed at `http://localhost:7070/admin`
 - API endpoints exposed at `http://localhost:7070/api/v1/`